-If you’re like me (and like most people), identity theft and hacking is something that for the most part happens to “other people.”
-And while this mindset may end up serving you well far into the distant future – there is a possibility that at some point identity theft may cease to be something that happens to “other people” and become something that is happening to you.
-I’m not suggesting that anyone get paranoid, because paranoia is not helpful in any way, shape or form.
-However, there are some basic practices that we all can and should be doing to protect ourselves from hackers, bots and the like.
-Nothing can guarantee that you’ll never become a victim of online predators, but if you can avoid the five common mistakes listed below you’ll certainly be much less vulnerable, and it will give you some peace of mind.
+If you’re like me (and most people), identity theft and hacking is something that for the most part happens to “other people.”
+In truth, there is a possibility that at some point identity theft may cease to be something that happens to “other people” and become something that is happening to you.
+The good news is that there are some basic practices that we all can be doing to protect ourselves and it doesn’t have to be hard!
+Of course, nothing can guarantee that you’ll never become a victim of online predators, but if you can avoid the five common mistakes listed below you’ll certainly be much less vulnerable, and it might also give you some peace of mind.

 Mistake #1 – Using Weak Passwords.

-If you’re using the same password for many accounts, or using weak passwords (in other words, all lowercase letters with few numbers or characters), you’ll certainly benefit from upping the strength of all your passwords.
-I wrote a blog post a few months ago on how to create and manage strong passwords for all your accounts (you can read it HERE).
-I’ve been using a password app called Dashlane for the past six months and I highly recommend it.
+If you’re using the same password for many accounts or using weak passwords (in other words, all lowercase letters with few numbers or characters), you’ll certainly benefit from upping the strength of all your passwords.
+For tips on creating strong memorable passwords, check out my blog post The Great Password Conundrum.
+I myself use the password manager application Dashlane, and it works well for me.
 It has allowed me to create strong passwords for all my accounts, and also to store those passwords securely so I don’t have to have them all written down somewhere.
-Learn more about Dashlane HERE.
+Learn more about Dashlane.

 Mistake #2 – Unsafe Email Habits.

 So what does practicing good email habits look like?
 Mainly being cautious of following links from within emails.
-For example, if you receive an email that looks strikingly like it’s from your bank, instead of following the link in the email to login and check on whatever they’re emailing you about – open a new browser window, navigate to your bank’s website, and login that way to address the issue.
+For example, if you receive an email that looks strikingly like it’s from your bank, instead of following the link in the email to log in and check on whatever they’re emailing you about – open a new browser window, navigate to your bank’s website, and log in that way to address the issue.
 This way you know you’re logging into your bank’s actual website and not an impostor’s.
-Other ways to be safe when using email include not opening attachments unless you’re expecting them, and being weary of any emails in which a person is asking for any of your person information (this may sound obvious, but I almost fell for an email I received last year in which the person claimed to be visiting NYC and was interested in a saxophone lesson).
-For more safe email habit tips, click HERE.
+Other ways to be safe when using email include not opening attachments unless you’re expecting them, and being wary of any emails in which a person is asking for any of your personal information (this may sound obvious, but years ago I almost fell for an email I received from a person claiming to be interested in a saxophone lesson).

 Mistake #3 – Downloading Free Software Without Caution.